 5. Bees, Ticks And Mosquitoes

 We love spending time outdoors during the summer but unfortunately, so do a horde of creepy-crawlies.
 Many people are allergic to bees and break out in hives when they get stung.
 In some cases, people with a severe bee allergy have even died from anaphylactic shock after getting stung.
 While bee allergies are pretty well-known, not many people are aware that you can be allergic to mosquitoes and ticks as well.
 It’s common to have a small bump on your skin if you’ve been bitten by these insects.
-However,
+However, if you break out in hives and rashes, then you might be allergic to them.
+Protect yourself from bugs by wearing insect repellent creams or by burning citronella.

 6. Sugar In Meat